ofdn/OpenSpeaks-Before-AI/datasheet/Santali Common Voice.md

 I have contributed in sentence collection and proof-reading of collected sentences, localization of interface into Santali, recording of more than 300 sentences and validation of 214 sentences that others have recorded.
-Santali currently has 32 minutes of total voice data out of which 5:36 minutes of data is validated.
+Santali currently has 32 minutes of total voice data recorded out of which 5:36 minutes of data is validated.